A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 You may also be surprised to notice that the advice offered doesn’t focus solely on downsizing your physical belongings.
 All aspects of your life can benefit from a little streamlining.

-1. It’s Never too Soon to Declutter and Downsize
+1. It’s Never too Soon to Start Decluttering

-The first step on the path to living a more minimalist lifestyle is to declutter and downsize your stuff.
-Getting rid of the things we don’t use or like is by far the best way to start this journey.
+The first step on the path to living a more minimalist lifestyle is to declutter and reduce the amount of stuff you have.
+Getting rid of the things we don’t use or like is by far the best and easiest way to start this journey.

 Humans (especially those of us born between 1944 and 1980) own a lot of stuff.
 It’s only through eliminating the extraneous that we’re able to view life more clearly.